 - putting together short welcome messages from team members and management, with photos if possible

-- giving some basic information about the usual workplace, particularly if working from home is only temporary
+- giving some basic information about the usual workplace, particularly if working from home is only because of COVID-19

 - posting an induction pack to their home